electron/electronjs.org-old/data/blog/new-website.md

 ---

 Electron has a new website at [electronjs.org]!
-We've replaced our static Jekyll site with a Node.js webserver, giving us more flexibility to internationalize the site and paving the way for us to build more exciting new features.
+We've replaced our static Jekyll site with a Node.js webserver, giving us flexibility to internationalize the site and paving the way for more exciting new features.

 ## 🌍 Translations

-We've begun the process of internationalizing the Electron website, with the goal of making Electron app development accessible to a global audience of developers.
-We're using a localization platform called [Crowdin] that integrates with  GitHub, opening pull requests automatically as content is translated into different languages.
+We've begun the process of internationalizing the website with the goal of making Electron app development accessible to a global audience of developers.
+We're using a localization platform called [Crowdin] that integrates with  GitHub, opening and updating pull requests automatically as content is translated into different languages.

-Though we've been working quietly on this effort so far, over 75 Electron community members have already discovered the project organically and joined in the effort to internationalize the website and translate Electron's docs into over 20 languages.
-We are seeing [daily contributions](https://github.com/electron/electron-i18n/pulls?utf8=%E2%9C%93&q=is%3Apr%20author%3Aglotbot%20) from people all over the world, with translations for languages like French, Vietnamese, Indonesian, and Chinese leading the way.

 <figure>
   <a href="https://electronjs.org/languages">